barkbay/ipa-lemon-ansible/roles/ca/README.md

-(Optional) Install your CA certificates (root and intermediate) in "files" directory
+(Optional) Install your CA certificates (root and intermediate) with .pem extension in "files/certs" directory